View John Maslar's Obituary on TimesLeader.com and share memories

 Richard was a graduate of Coughlin High School.
 He served with the Army in Vietnam.
 He belonged to the VFW in Hudson and the Model Railroad Club in Hudson.

 John is survived by his wife, Darlena.
 The two lived for each other.
-He is also survived by his son, Michele Dantone; daughters Taralyn Meredick and Roxanne Dantone; brother David Maslar, of Houston, Texas; seven grandchildren; and one great-grandchild.
+He is also survived by his daughter, Taralyn Meredick; brother David Maslar, of Houston, Texas; seven grandchildren; and one great-grandchild.

-A Mass of Christian Burial will be celebrated at 10 a.m. on Saturday in St. John the Baptist Orthodox Church, 93 Zerby Ave., Kingston.
-Family and friends may pay their respects from 9 a.m. until time of service at the church.
-Interment will take place in St. Mary's Cemetery, Dallas.
+A viewing for family and friends will be held from 9:30 to 10:30 a.m.
+Tuesday morning at the Kizis-Lokuta Funeral Home, 134 Church St., Pittston.
+The Rev. Paul Wolensky will conduct a service at 10:30 a.m.
+After the service, a procession will take place to Ss.
+Peter and Paul Church, Hudson Road, Hudson, for a funeral Mass to be celebrated at 11:30 a.m.
+Interment will follow in the parish cemetery on Blanchard Street, Plains Township.